ruby-processing/ruby-processing.github.io/about.md

 ### The group ###
 The ruby-processing group exists to collect together projects that support creating and running processing sketches in ruby.
 It is also designed to hide the inevitably high [bus factor][bus] of what is an essentially __one man band__, but I am trying hard to make it otherwise (including evolving the code).
 You could play your part...

 There are two main projects [JRubyArt][jruby_art] and [propane][propane], the most evolved and tested of these is [JRubyArt][jruby_art], which is essentially an improved version of ruby-processing, that provides a ruby wrapper around the latest [vanilla processing][processing], it also depends on a vanilla processing install (but can be configured to not require a jruby install).
-[Propane][propane] is a configuration free, complete version of ruby-processing (_does not require installed vanilla processing_) that depends on an installed jruby (_is somewhat more experimental_).
+[Propane][propane] is a configuration free, complete version of ruby-processing (_does not require installed vanilla processing_) that depends on an installed jruby (_is slightly more experimental_).

 Other projects include the pbox2d gem (a gem wrapper around [jbox2d][jbox2d]), toxiclibs gem (a gem wrapper around [toxiclibs][toxiclibs]) and geomerative gem (a gem wrapper around [geomerative][geomerative]).